Categories

 Also, please understand that the text below is not intended as an “attack”.
 It’s merely the only way I know how to express what I believe in the presence of the huge “gulf” between me and a believer.

 According to them, it’s a case of me not being willing to believe what they think is obvious.
 My mind goes back to Mandy Patinkin‘s line (as “Inigo Montoya”) in The Princess Bride: “You keep using that word.
 I do not think it means what you think it means.”
-While I completely agree that it’s possible for someone to “refuse to see” something that’s “obvious” to most people, the thing they refer to as “obvious” invariably requires an interpretation which depends on an already-existing belief in God.
+While I completely agree that it’s possible for someone to “refuse to see” something that’s “obvious” to most people, the thing they refer to as “obvious” invariably requires that the listener already believes in God.
 Basically, the things they identify as reasons for believing in God are dependent upon a belief in God.
 I’ll take “circular logic” for $1000, Alex.
 I think that the primary problem is that my state of non-belief isn’t remotely similar to what most believers are used to dealing with.
 We live in a world where my belief in a creator is all but assumed, and my background as a former Christian makes that even more likely.
 I try to be like someone who has no prior knowledge of God (mostly because I have no reason [other than the desire for comfort] to believe in what I was taught), and I’m very skeptical about any “truths” which do not flow directly from things I can observe myself.

 As a matter of fact, every believer that has been willing to talk to me on that level has said (in effect) that there is no such evidence.
 They’ve said that belief in God requires a “leap” beyond the logical.
 My opinion is that someone who created my brain and is “all-knowing” should know what would convince me.
 The fact that I haven’t experienced anything that convinces me of such a being’s existence says that 1) I’m incredibly unobservant, 2) that being doesn’t exist, or 3) that being has specifically chosen not to reveal him/her/itself to me.
 I think my life so far has been a demonstration that 1) isn’t true.
 If it’s 3), then this being is such an incredible asshole that I don’t want anything to do with him/her/it.
 The resulting action is also equivalent to 2) being true.
 Finally, 2) is also the simpler answer, so I choose it.